cybercongress/go-cyber/docs/ultimate-commands-guide.md

 We provide public api address: `http://titan.cybernode.ai:26657`.

+> TODO add new addres for public api

 Also it will be usefull to configure `chain-id` to avoid entering it aevery time:

 ```bash